scoskey/m0037/notes.md

 **Corollary** Let $T$ be the theory of the real numbers, that is, the set of sentences true in the structure $(\mathbb R;+,\times,0,1,<)$.
 There is a model of $T$ with an element $\epsilon$ such that for all $0<r\in\mathbb R$ we have $0<\epsilon<r$.

-We will leave the proofs as exercises.
+We invite the reader to fill in the proofs of these results.

 ### 7. Applications of compactness, more about theories